Sandra3657/Thread-Saver/README.md

 A twitter bot that sends threads of a tweet as dm to the users who mentioned it.

 ## How to use?
-The user has to just mention **@threadifier** in any of the tweets of the thread.
+The user has to just mention **@threadifier** as a reply to any of the tweets of the thread.
 The tweets of the thread will be then compiled together and then sent as a DM to the user.

+*The user may have to enable the setting to receive message requests from anyone on Twitter even if the user doesn't follow them*

 ## How it Works ?
 The bot checks for mentions from users.
 From the mentioned tweet the bot takes the conversation id of the entire thread.
 Conversation id is same for tweets in a particular thread.
 Then using conversation id we get the entire thread and avoid the replies from other users so as to get the tweets from the tweet author only .
 Then those threads will be send as DMs to corresponding user who tagged the bot.